Henry Jermyn, 1st Earl of St Albans

-Henry Jermyn, 1st Earl of Saint Albans (25 March 1605 (baptised) – January 1684) was an English Royalist politician, diplomat, courtier and property developer.
+Henry Jermyn, 1st Earl of Saint Albans (1605 – January 1684) was an English politician, diplomat, and property developer, who was one of the most influential courtiers of the Carolean era.

-Jermyn sat in the House of Commons at various times between 1625 and 1643 when he was raised to the peerage as Baron Jermyn.
-Having formed an intimate friendship with Henrietta Maria of France in the 1630s, he constantly devised and promoted schemes to involve foreign powers in the restoration of the monarchy, both before and after the execution of Charles I in 1649.
-A long-standing advocate of pro-French policies, he became one of the most influential courtiers of the Interregnum and reign of Charles II.
+Jermyn sat in the House of Commons of England at various times between 1625 and 1643 when he was raised to the English peerage as Baron Jermyn.
+Having formed an intimate friendship with Henrietta Maria of France in the 1630s, he constantly devised and promoted schemes to involve foreign powers in English political affairs, both before and after the execution of Charles I in 1649.
+A long-standing advocate of pro-French policies, he became one of the most influential courtiers of the Interregnum and reign of Charles II, serving as both ambassador to France and Lord Chamberlain.
+He remained the favourite of Henrietta Maria until her death in 1669, and was rumored to have secretly married her sometime after Charles I's death.

+Today, Jermyn is known as the 'Founder of the West End' owing to his role in the development of St James's into a predominantly aristocratic residential area of London.

 Early life

 Jermyn was the fourth but second surviving son of Sir Thomas Jermyn (1572–1645) of Rushbrooke, Suffolk, Vice-Chamberlain to Charles I, and his wife Catherine, daughter of Sir William Killigrew of Hanworth, Middlesex (a sister of Sir Robert Killigrew).
 He was baptised at St Margaret's Lothbury, London on 25 March 1605.
+He was brought up at Rushbrooke Hall and possibly attended Bury St Edmunds Grammar School.

-In 1618 he undertook a tour of Europe for three years and in 1623 he became a member of the household of the Earl of Bristol in Madrid.
+In 1618 he undertook a tour of Europe for three years and in 1623 he became a member of the household of the Earl of Bristol in Madrid as a gentleman in attendance on the English embassy.
 While living in Spain he met the Duke of Buckingham and Jermyn "abounded in the expression of his joy for the honour and favours done him" by the duke.
+Jermyn's eldest brother, Robert Jermyn, died in December 1623.
+In February 1624, the young Jermyn was sent to Paris as a member of the embassy of Henry Rich, 1st Earl of Holland.
+There, Jermyn met Henrietta Maria for the first time and in May 1625 he was among those who accompanied the young princess to England for her marriage.